 - Speak to your employer about an advance.
-Many companies allow small loans for employees which are then deducted from your salary payments; talk to your line manager or HR department and see if they offer any financial assistance to their employees – these types of advances will be much cheaper than payday lenders.
+Many companies allow small loans for employees which are then deducted from your salary payments; talk to your line manager or HR department and see if they offer any financial assistance to their employees – these types of advances will be much cheaper than bad credit loans or other payday lenders.

 If you have exhausted every other option then looking to a payday lender for an advance may be an option for you.
 Here are some tips on how best to shop for a payday loan and what you should be prepared for: